That anticipated cup of coffee following Fajr prayer. That juicy hamburger at lunch, followed by that savory chocolate cake to top it off.

-With those hadiths in minds, ensuring your body is prepped for a successful fast is essential.
+With those hadiths in mind, ensuring your body is prepped for a successful fast is essential.

-Staying hydrated is crucial to fasting in summer.
+Staying hydrated is crucial to fasting in hot weather.
 The Prophet (may Allah’s peace and blessings be upon him) himself stressed the importance of eating suhoor.

 “Have suhoor, as indeed there is a blessing in it.”
 (Bukhari, Muslim)

 “The difference between our fasting and the fasting of the People of the Book is the (meal of) suhoor.”
 (Muslim)

 Of course, what you eat and what you start cutting back on now will make a difference in how easily you slip into fasting.